 I got Dixie Dog just over 7 years ago from a family in the country whose pet had a litter of puppies.
 Dixie and I lived alone for about a year until it came time to move into my future husband’s house.
 At first Dixie was a point of contention.
-Mitchell adamantly did not want an indoor pet, and for me Dixie and I were a package deal.
+My husband-to-be adamantly did not want an indoor pet.
+For me Dixie and I were a package deal.
 So we compromised that if Dixie would be crated through the day then she was welcome to come stay too.

 Dixie has an uncanny ability to grow on all people and animals who do not like her, even those who “just aren’t dog people”.
 She will not be intrusive, but she will be persistent and patient until inevitably she is on your lap and in your heart and that’s that.
-So Dixie grew on Mitchell, but after about a year she became lonely for puppy companionship.
+So Dixie grew on my husband-to-be.
+After about a year she became lonely for puppy companionship though.
 She started digging her way out of the backyard and running around the neighborhood in search of other dogs to hang out and play with.
 It soon became a safety concern, and we decided she needed a partner at home.

 We found out that there was a dachshund rescue just a few miles from our house.
 When saw a picture of “Tiny” we instantly knew that he was our dog.
 We learned that Tiny was a stud dog who had been kept in a pin most of his life.
 His owner had been arrested on drug charges, and Tiny remained in his crate for an undetermined amount of time before being rescued.
 We brought Tiny home and re-named him Snickers because he is nougaty on bottom and chocolaty on top.
 We installed a doggy door, and he has never had to stay in a crate since.

 Poor, poor , poor Snickers was such a timid dog.
 He was always shaking and scared, the opposite of social and confident Dixie.
 Snickers and Dixie did not even acknowledge each other for weeks, and Snickers could not be petted without urinating everywhere.
 We debated if he was the right fit for our home.